 ABM and ABC

-Many data and information that ABM uses is the output of the activity-based costing (ABC).
+Many data and information that ABM uses is the output of activity-based costing (ABC).
 While ABM focuses on business processes and managerial activities, ABC helps to optimize the resources by identifying and reducing cost drivers.

 It won’t be wrong to say that activity-based costing is part of the ABM.
 ABC helps to maps the different costs to different business processes, which, in turn, serves as a crucial input for ABM analysis.